 He imported (or rather, smuggled) his first powered hang glider into Yugoslavia across the Italian border where alternative flying was quite popular the time.
 Ivo was inspired to enter the field of aircraft production by a trip to Italy where he saw a fly-in meeting and in which there were several powered hang gliders.
 It was love at first sight, and he bought one.
 One major issue was figuring out how to get it into Yugoslavia.
 Ivo ended up having to disassemble the aircraft and take it across the border piece by piece, one per day, while explaining to border officers that he needed the canvas for a tent, the tubes for a radio antenna, the motor for a motor boat.

-The airfield where he began his first flying attempts belonged to the army, so the ultra-light pilots, if they wanted to fly, had to do it in secret, having to wait until the regular sports and army pilots finished flying for the day.
+The airfield where he began his flight training belonged to the army, so the ultra-light pilots, if they wanted to fly, had to do it in secret, having to wait until the regular sports and army pilots finished flying for the day.
 As they were forced to fly late in the evening, using lights at the front of their aircraft, and with triangular wings, the local people jokingly started to call them “bats”.
 The Latin word for “bat” is “pipistrellus” – hence the company’s current name.

 Ivo Boscarol worked to improve his trike, then ended up re-building it in a more efficient way and learning how to do maintenance on it.
 A friend saw his work and asked him for one, so Ivo eventually built another.
 Other friends started asking and slowly the business was started.

 IN THE PHOTO: THE TAURUS ELECTRO PHOTO CREDIT: PIPISTREL

 Ivo went to Belgrade, which was the capital of Yugoslavia at the time, and asked to register a company – a private aircraft producer.
 The officials laughed at him and threw him out of their office.
 No way would the current regime permit something like that.